Algebras with a negation map: Introduction

-As the field of Puiseux series came into play, the underlying semiring was viewed as the target of the Puiseux valuation, which differs somewhat from the max-plus algebra.
+As the field of Puiseux series came into play, the underlying semiring was viewed as the target of the ``Puiseux valuation,'' which differs somewhat from the max-plus algebra.
 Towards this end, in \cite{zur05TropicalAlgebra, IKR, INR, IR1} a ``supertropical'' theory was initiated over a semiring by means of a ``ghost map'' (where the negation map actually is the identity map), with various applications to affine varieties, matrices, linear algebra, and quadratic forms.
-In \cite{AGG1} and \cite{IzhakianRowen2007SuperTropical,IR1} it was possible to transfer classical algebraic results to the tropical theory by means of a somewhat mysterious ``surpassing'' relation on semirings, which satisfies many properties of equality, and replaces equality in many generalizations of classical theorems, especially for polynomials and matrix theory.
-This is given in Example~\ref{surp0}(ii) for supertropical algebra, and in Example~\ref{surp0}(iii) for Gaubert's ``diodes.''
-Thus we are motivated to ask exactly how this $\tT$-surpassing relation fits into the algebraic theory.
+Classical algebraic results were transferred to the tropical theory by means of a somewhat mysterious ``surpassing'' relation on semirings, which satisfies many properties of equality, and replaces equality in many generalizations of classical theorems, especially for polynomials and matrix theory.
+Thus we are motivated to ask how exactly this surpassing relation fits into the algebraic theory.

-The same kind of relation (this time, as a subset), has also turned up in the theory of hypergroups.
-Viro \cite{Vi} views tropical theory in terms of hyperfields, and it turns out that the hyperfield theory can be embedded into the theory of $\tT$-systems, as spelled out in Theorem~\ref{hypersys} and Appendix A. In order to handle hypergroups, which need not satisfy distributivity, we need to weaken the assumption of an underlying semiring.
-Indeed, the recent spur in research in hypergroups provides grounds for our study of uniquely negated $\tT$-systems.
-Recently ties have been found in \cite{GJL} between hyperfields and fuzzy rings, and these also are reflected in Appendix~B.
+Viro \cite{Vi} cast the supertropical theory and other mathematical ideas in terms of hyperfields, where the sum of two elements is a set, rather than a single element.